-Nearest MTR: Tung Chung MTR Station, Exit B
+How to get there: Walk 5min from Tung Chung MTR Station, Exit B (Google Maps)

-*Pro-tip: Pre-book your tickets on Klook for discounted tickets (~S$32 for Crystal Cabin) & Klook-exclusive queues which are much shorter than the general queues.
+*Pro-tip: Pre-book your tickets on Klook for discounted tickets (~S$56 for round-trip Crystal Cabin — S$6 cheaper than the official site!) and Klook-exclusive queues which are much shorter than the general queues.

 Lantau Sunset Peak Hike

 How to get there: From Ngong Ping, take bus 23 and alight at Pak Kung Au.
-The hike ends in Mui Wo, but you can save 3km on foot by ending the hike at Nam Shan and taking bus 1 or 3M to Mui Wo Ferry Pier.
+The hike ends in Mui Wo, but you can save 3km on foot by ending the hike at Nam Shan and taking bus 1 or 3M to Mui Wo Ferry Pier (Google Maps)